Six reasons to set up an Australian Partnership Agreement?

-If you do not document your partnership, you suffer greater risks and potential losses because of the joint and several liabilities of you and your partners.
+If you do not document your partnership, you suffer risks and potential losses.
+You also suffer the risk of joint and several liability of you and your partners.

-Our firm’s partnership agreement mitigates the joint liability between you and your other partners:
+Our law firm’s partnership agreement reduces the joint liability.
+This is between you and your other partners: